Grecia Colmenares: Career

 Although her jobs in Venezuela gave her considerable international fame, it was after she moved to Argentina that Colmenares became paparazzi fodder.
 Colmenares then became a household name across Latin America.
 She appeared frequently on the covers of gossip and fashion magazines, and rumors of a rivalry with Andrea Del Boca surfaced, although these rumors lasted for a short period only.
 In 1999, Colmenares acted in a telenovela that Del Boca had previously participated in: Chiquititas, which had by then become a major international hit.
 In 2001, she was seen in Miami, Florida, trying to get a contract with Univision.
 Nevertheless, she was not able to get contracted by that network.
 In Venezuela, Colmenares and Victor Camara formed a popular on-camera couple, starring together in a number of soap operas.
-In 2006, Grecia Colmenares is evaluating the offers many studios made her, and deciding the contract she will sign to return to the soap operas.